TeachingNLP/workshop-book/panels/core-concepts.md

 - How do we balance theory vs practice?
 How much detail is appropriate in the given context?
 For example,
     - Do we go into the details of Gibbs sampling when teaching Latent Dirichlet Allocation for topic modeling?
     - Is it more useful to spend more time on different practical aspects such as hyperparameters of the model or evaluation and interpretation of the topics given by the model?
-    - How much time should we spend on teaching LSTMs vs implementing them for different tasks using tools such as `PyTorch` or `TensorFlow`?
+    - How much time should we spend on teaching LSTMs vs showing how to implement them for different tasks using tools such as `PyTorch` or `TensorFlow`?

 ## Panelists
 |               |                               |